mwenell/languageSelector/README.md

 4. Use the default language of the page (first language code in the script tag)
 5. User clicks language selector and switch to new language

-# How to design flag image and select elements
+# How to Design Flag Image and Language Dropdown Select
 Use CSS to design flag images and select elements as you want.
 Use following CSS selector for flag images:
 ```
 <style>